Anarchist symbolism: Black flag

 This use of the black flag by Michel made it 'enter history', according to the historian Félix Chartreux.
 From this demonstration and Michel's action onwards, it began to be reused.
 Michel gave the following meanings to her use of the black flag during her trial, before being sentenced to six years in prison:Ah certainly, Mr. Attorney General, you find it strange that a woman dares to defend the black flag.
 Why did we shelter the demonstration under the black flag?
 Because this flag is the flag of strikes and it indicates that the worker has no bread. [...]
 The people are dying of hunger, and they do not even have the right to say that they are dying of hunger.
 Well, I took the black flag and went to say that the people were without work and without bread.
 That is my crime; judge it as you will.After this, the black flag started to be gradually associated with anarchism, when several anarchist organizations and journals adopted the name Black Flag and retook this legacy.
 Anarchism has a shared tradition with—among other ideologies—socialism, a movement strongly associated with the red flag.
 As anarchism became more and more distinct from socialism in the 1880s, the black flag was also a good way to differentiate itself.

-The French anarchist paper Le Drapeau Noir (The Black Flag), which printed its first issue in August 1883, shortly after Michel's trial for the protest, is one of the first published references to use black as an anarchist color.
+The French anarchist paper Le Drapeau Noir (The Black Flag), which printed its first issue in August 1883, shortly after Michel's trial for the protest, is one of the first published references to use the black flag in its name.
 The black flag soon made its way to the United States.
 The black flag was displayed in Chicago at an anarchist demonstration in November 1884.
 According to the English-language newspaper of the Chicago anarchists, it was "the fearful symbol of hunger, misery and death".
 Thousands of anarchists attended Kropotkin's 1921 funeral behind the black flag.

 The black flag has since been reinterpreted by various anarchists as signifying other meanings in addition to those noted by Michel; the researcher and anarchist Howard J. Ehrlich, for example, wrote in 1996 that:

 The black flag is the negation of all flags.
 It is a negation of nationhood ...
 Black is a mood of anger and outrage at all the hideous crimes against humanity perpetrated in the name of allegiance to one state or another ...
 But black is also beautiful.
 It is a colour of determination, of resolve, of strength, a colour by which all others are clarified and defined ...
 So black is negation, is anger, is outrage, is mourning, is beauty, is hope, is the fostering and sheltering of new forms of human life and relationship on and with this earth.